-158. In the Larkana Division the embankments were completed and also the masonry works of bridges, excepting of that over the Ghar canal, which could not be laid dry to permit of a commencement of the foundations until a later date.
+158. In the Larkana Division the embankments were completed and also Progress in the Larkana Division. the masonry works of bridges, excepting of that over the Ghar canal, which could not be laid dry to permit of a commencement of the foundations until a late date.
 This bridge was completed in June.
 Thirteen-and-a-half lakhs cubic feet of ballast were collected out of the 47 lakhs cubic feet required.
-Plate-laying was completed with exception of a gap of 6 miles in length, closed in shortly after the end of the year.
+Platelaying was completed with exception of a gap of 6 miles in length, closed in shortly after the end of the year.
 The stations were complete except at Sukkur, for which a final project was still required.
 Some blocks of staff quarters were built at Sukkur.
 The watering arrangements were complete only at alternate stations.
 A station was established at the river side at Sukkur.